What Is 22q11.2 Deletion Syndrome?

 Scientists use special diagrams and numbers to describe specific locations on chromosomes:

-22q11.2 deletion syndrome is an autosomal dominant condition.
-This means that if one parent has the deletion, the chance for another affected child is 50% with each pregnancy.
+22q11.2 deletion syndrome is a genetic disorder caused by the partial deletion of genetic material on one copy of a person’s chromosome number 22.
+This genetic material contains important instructions that tell the body how to grow and develop.
+Approximately 90% of cases are due to a new, spontaneous deletion in the affected individual.
+22q11.2 deletion syndrome can also be inherited from a parent who has the condition.
+It is inherited in an autosomal dominant fashion.
+This means that if one parent has the condition, the chance for an affected child is 50% with each pregnancy.
 If the condition is caused by a spontaneous deletion, then the risk for another affected child is approximately 1%.

 Complications from 22q11.2 present differently from child to child — those affected may experience few or multiple symptoms.
 These features include cardiovascular disease, cleft palate, immune deficiencies and velopharyngeal incompetence (incomplete palate closure behind the nose) resulting in speech-language and/or swallowing difficulties.
 Children with 22q11.2 can also have characteristic facial features, kidney abnormalities, developmental delay, and psychological and behavioral complications.

-The 22q team
+The 22q Team